 Judit also does contemporary work as a diversion from the more traditional styles.
 In 2007 Judit won the Hungarian Plaque Biennale Award for her abstract work.

 In 2010 Judit was invited to attend the prestigious International Sculpture Symposium in Plesna, Czech Republic.
-Only 8 artist from 4 countries are invited.
-“I was very honored “.
-“In Europe they take their art very seriously”, says Judit.
+Only 8 artists from 4 countries are invited.
+“I was very honoured “.
+“In Europe, they take their art very seriously”, says Judit.

 In 2011 Judit immigrated to Vancouver Canada.
 The passion for her work would dictate the path she took in her new home.